MasterCheetah608/choupin/README.md

 # Our plans for the future
 We plan to create more applications with music, music therapy, and coding in the future!
 We want to make a tuner application in the future.
 # Credits
-Sherri Hung: Captain
+- Sherri Hung: Captain
+  - Led the team, helped out with code, and helped out with presentation creation
+  - Helped us stay on track
-Sarah Lin: Presenter
+- Sarah Lin: Presenter
+  - Made the presentation, demo video, and helped out with some code
-Jessica: Coder
+- Jessica: Main Coder
+  - Worked endlessly to make the buttons work
-Helen Peng: Coder
+- Helen Peng: Main Coder
+  - Worked endlessly to make the audio player work